-Keeping the executive sponsor abreast of progress and developments in the journey mapping

-Gathering research hypotheses from the different business functions and making sure functional leaders are involved in their part of the map

-Selecting and managing internal staff and/or outside vendors to advise on process, do data gathering, and analyze results
+- Keeping the executive sponsor abreast of progress and developments in the journey mapping - Gathering research hypotheses from the different business functions and making sure functional leaders are involved in their part of the map - Selecting and managing internal staff and/or outside vendors to advise on process, do data gathering, and analyze results outside consultants, but the outside consultants cannot replace the go-to person.

 This go-to person is usually found in internal consulting, an insights group, or a customer experience group.
-The right person can usually be found, but I stress the importance of the role because sometimes no one actually bothers to go and find that right person and make sure they can be allocated as needed to execute the project.
+The right person can usually be found, but I stress the importance of the role can work with because sometimes no one actually bothers to go and find that right person and make sure they can be allocated as needed to execute the project.
 You'll see undertakings where several people are put on the project part-time, with no one making final, day-to-day decisions.
 That's not a situation you want to be in.